 As the third decade of the 21st Century approaches, a performance management system has to reflect the age in which it operates.
 This revolution aims to create a system that produces workforce's that are innovative, productive, healthy and just.

 The rates of change are fast from competitors or new entrants making current products obsolete.
 An organization must be innovative to face challenges, seize opportunities, and avoid threats.

 An organization must maximize its productive resources.
-In the pursuit of profit organizations attempt to increase productivity by increasing speed and reducing costs.
+In the pursuit of profit organizations attempt to increase speed while reducing costs.
 But this fixation can divert an organization away from significant wins.
 A performance management system must focus on cost reduction but also future victories to keep the organization relevant.
 Production's focus is not tinkering on the edges but creating big wins.

 The great challenge of the coming decade is the rising costs of healthcare.
 A healthy workforce has tremendous advantages to performance, but it will also drive higher profits.
 Giving staff the tools to become emotionally, physically, and spiritually healthy gives organizations an incredible competitive advantage.